A Unified Framework for 3D Point Cloud Visual Grounding: Introduction

 It is a natural idea to integrate 3DREC and 3DRES for mutual enhancement, as similar to the established practice of multi-task learning in 2D vision \cite{mcn,reftr,seqtr}.
-The point-level supervision provided by 3DRES amplifies the capabilities of 3DREC, ensuring a more coherent language-vision alignment during multimodal training.
-On the other hand, 3DREC excels at localizing the referent object, addressing the limitations of RES in identifying the correct instance.
+To be more specific, the point-level supervision provided by 3DRES amplifies the capabilities of 3DREC, ensuring a more coherent vision-language alignment during multimodal training.
+Meanwhile, 3DREC excels at localizing the referent object, addressing the limitations of RES in identifying the correct instance.
 Our ambition is to harmoniously fuse these tasks, proposing a unified methodology for 3DREC and 3DRES.
-Similar techniques have emerged in 2D visual grounding \cite{mcn,reftr,seqtr}, offering insight into possible solutions for 3DVG.
+In the domain of 2D visual grounding, analogous methods have been developed, offering insight into possible solutions for 3DVG.
 Yet, due to the intrinsic data characteristics of 3D point clouds, these techniques are challenging to transfer directly.
 For example, RefTR \cite{reftr} allocates specific backbone features for each query embedding and undergoes an upsampling decoder.
 However, due to the vast number of 3D point clouds, adopting this technique will result in an unfeasible computational overhead and memory consumption.
 Another method, SeqTR \cite{seqtr}, aims to obtain masks by predicting polygons that encapsulate the masks, but three-dimensional spaces lack well-defined polygons to encapsulate 3D objects.

 As shown in Fig. \ref{fig_intro}, the fundamental concept behind 3DRefTR entails an extension of a well-established 3DREC model, capitalizing on pre-existing query embeddings and visual tokens derived from the 3DREC model to construct a dedicated mask branch.
 This strategic approach effectively mitigates the additional computational cost that would arise from the integration of 3DRES capability.
 To further alleviate the computational burden associated with feature upsampling within the mask branch, we introduce the incorporation of superpoints \cite{superpoint}.
 This introduces two primary advantages: i) Exploiting the inherent associations between the superpoints and point cloud to eliminate the intensive computation on high-resolution visual features during the upsampling process; ii) Leveraging heterogeneous CPU-GPU parallelism enables simultaneous CPU-driven superpoint generation while the GPU focuses on generating visual tokens, equivalently achieving the upsampling process.
 With the integration of the superpoint mask branch, 3DRefTR seamlessly unifies the capabilities of 3DREC and 3DRES with only a 6\% addition latency against the original 3DREC model.
 Furthermore, the synergistic effect of unifying these two closely related tasks within a single model leads to mutual enhancement.